In the wee hours in Port of Spain, our writer tastes the spicy side of Trinidadian life.

 Even before putting my wallet back in my pocket, I peel back the brown paper bag and sink my teeth into this Caribbean goodness.
 Flavours overwhelm my taste buds; the liver hits first, then the curried vegetable mix, next the beef and finally the pepper sauce.
 It’s good.
 Really good.
 So good, in fact, that I’m ready to step back in the long line for round two and the dregs of the liver pot.

 But thankfully I’m talked out of it, and it’s a good thing, too.
 The next day would be filled with “Bake ’n Shark” sandwiches, another Trini delicacy, on the edge of Maracas Beach.
 But that’s a whole other story.

-- Marc-André Roy is an international consultant and travel writer who’s written frequently for Outpost.
-He likes life on the spicy side.
+- Marc-André Roy is a travel writer who likes life on the spicy side.